 The ACR has outlined a series of validation steps necessary before new criteria are to be widely used for clinical care or research (12).
 Among others, one step is to use data from clinical trials for developing response criteria.
 However, clinical trial data from interventions that impact cSLE activity are unavailable at present.
 In our study, the presence of a flare was based on the PP raters’ perception of the course of cSLE instead.
 Given their prospective character and the expertise of the PP raters, we consider the quality of our data to be high and the number of PPs per flare severity category yielded robust provisional cSLE flare criteria.

 We would like to point-out that that PP raters from different parts of the world and those with different degrees of experience demonstrated all showed excellent concordance (inter-rater agreement) in their assessment of the cSLE course, demonstrating the robustness of this validation study.
+A limitation might be that only 54% of those physicians approached to provide PP ratings provided feed-back.
+Nonetheless, responses from 274 pediatric rheumatologists were obtained, which is a much larger number than for many similar validation exercises (9-11).

 In addition to criteria for global flare and improvement, criteria for changes of cSLE in specific organ systems are likely needed.
 Depending on the proposed effect of a cSLE drug candidate, the Cutaneous Lupus Activity and Severity Index (31), pediatric lupus nephritis response measures (32) and standardized joint assessments for children (29), have already been validated to adequately capture the proposed therapeutic effects.
-To further provide support for the accuracy of the provisional criteria of global flare of cSLE data from clinical trials will be needed. over time
+To further provide support for the accuracy of the provisional criteria of global flare of cSLE data from clinical trials will be needed.

+Taken together a methodologically stringent validation process has been employed to calculate a flare score that can be used to interpret the course of cSLE over time with respect to the degree of worsening that might have occurred.
+Based on the data available these algorithms cannot be used to quantify potential improvement over time

 FIGURE LEGENDS